 The lace bug is quite common in the Charlotte, NC area.
 If your azaleas aren't looking their best, look a little closer.

 Lace bugs feed on the undersides of the leaves, leaving obvious damage.
 They suck the chlorophyll and sugars out of the leaves similar to how a mosquito drinks blood from animals.
 This causes the leaves to turn yellow and have a stippled appearance close up.
-The underside of the leaves will have small black dots where the Lace bugs have fed.
+You'll see small black dots where the lace bugs have fed.